niessner/Opt/API/release/share/opt/README.md

 Overview
 ========

-Opt is composed of a library `libOpt.a` and a header file `Opt.h`.
+Opt is composed of a library `libOpt.a` (`Opt.lib` under windows) and a header file `Opt.h`.
 An application links Opt and uses its API to define and solve optimization problems.
 Opt's high-level energy functions behave like shaders in OpenGL.
 They are loaded as your application runs using the `Opt_ProblemDefine` API.

 Our release includes: